JeffSteinbok/hass-dreo/README.md

 * Tests
 * Config Flow
 * Temperature Sensor
-* Creating a Device in HA for the fan, inclusive of logo.
+* Creating a Device in HA for the fan, inclusive of logo